bmuschko/scala-multi-version/README.md

 * Project `a`: Builds with Scala 2.11 and 2.12.
 * Project `b`: Only builds with Scala 2.11 and depends on outgoing 2.11-compatible artifact of project `a`.
 * Project `c`: Builds with Scala 2.11 and 2.12 and depends on outgoing 2.11-compatible or 2.12-compatible artifact of project `a`.
+* Project `d`: Builds with Scala 2.11 and publishes its artifact to a binary repository.

 ## Open Issues